coupergateway/couper-examples/permissions-rbac/README.md

 # Permissions (Role-based Access Control)

-**Note:** This is currently a [_beta_ feature](https://github.com/avenga/couper/blob/master/docs/BETA.md).

 This example is an extension of the [Permissions example](../permissions/README.md).

 In some cases the granted permissions (also called privileges) can be derived from user roles: access to a certain API endpoint is granted if the user represented by the requesting party has a certain role.
 This is called role-based access control (RBAC).

-In Couper, RBAC is configured using two attributes of the `jwt` access control block: `beta_roles_claim` specifying the claim containing the user's roles, and
+In Couper, RBAC is configured using two attributes of the `jwt` access control block: `roles_claim` specifying the claim containing the user's roles, and
-`beta_roles_map` specifying a role-permissions map.
+`roles_map` specifying a role-permissions map.

-Similar to the `beta_permissions_claim`, Couper expects the roles as a string containing a space-separated list, or an array of strings, like this:
+Similar to the `permissions_claim`, Couper expects the roles as a string containing a space-separated list, or an array of strings, like this:
 ```json
 {
   # ...